pcmarts/Collab-Room-Telegram-App/docs/api/README.md

 3. **Proper Error Handling**: Always handle authentication errors (401 responses) properly in your client-side code with appropriate user feedback.

 4. **Cache Management**: When using React Query, be aware that the cache might retain data that requires authentication headers for subsequent requests.

+5. **Robust Authentication Headers**: The apiRequest function automatically includes both the full Telegram initialization data and the isolated Telegram user ID for maximum compatibility.

 ```typescript
 // Example of proper API request using the apiRequest utility